Exodus International

-Exodus International was a non-profit, interdenominational ex-gay Christian umbrella organization connecting organizations that sought to "help people who wished to limit their homosexual desires".
+Exodus International was a non-profit, interdenominational ex-gay Christian umbrella organization connecting organizations that sought to limit homosexual desires.
 Founded in 1976, Exodus International originally asserted that conversion therapy, the reorientation of same-sex attraction, was possible.
 In 2006, Exodus International had over 250 local ministries in the United States and Canada and over 150 ministries in 17 other countries.
 Although Exodus was formally an interdenominational Christian entity, it was most closely associated with Protestant and evangelical denominations.

-In 2012, then president Alan Chambers renounced conversion therapy, saying it did not work and was harmful.
+In 2012, then-president Alan Chambers renounced conversion therapy, saying it did not work and was harmful.
 The following year, Chambers closed the organization and apologized for the "pain and hurt" participants of their programs had experienced.
 Several other prominent former members, including John Paulk, have made similar apologies.
 While Exodus International no longer operates, many of its member ministries continue to do so, either forming new networks, joining existing ones such as the Exodus Global Alliance, or operating independently.